telerik/ajax-docs/controls/tabstrip/accessibility-and-internationalization/keyboard-support.md

 # Keyboard Support

 A critical requirement for software accessibility is keyboard support as a complete alternative to pointing devices (mouse, etc.).
-Keyboard support is comprised of access keys, keyboard navigation, and keyboard shortcuts.
-RadTabStrip seamlessly switches between mouse and keyboard navigation, just like in desktop applications.
+Keyboard support is comprised of command key, focus key, and keyboard navigation.
+RadTabStrip seamlessly switches between mouse and keyboard navigation.

 Setting the control's **KeyboardNavigationSettings**, allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus to a particular tab and enables keyboard navigation.
 When there are multiple tabstrips on a given page, each of them may have a different activation combination.